- Military Life Cycle

 - Respect those whose beliefs differ from yours.
 The great thing about being an American is the ability to think and speak out about our beliefs.
 Democracy was built on our differences.
 You may learn something new if you listen to and engage others in conversation.

 - Be sure any social media or media tidbits you may want to pass on about a candidate are accurate.
 Remember, what you send via social media may affect others who don’t share your beliefs or sense of humor.

 - Remember that members of the armed forces on active duty must adhere to the Hatch Act and DOD Directive 1344.10 and should not engage in partisan political activities such as political campaigns in a partisan election, while on duty.

 Your vote counts so be ready to vote on Election Day.
 Here are some ways you can prepare in the months and weeks leading up:

-- Be sure your voter registration is up to date or register to vote.
-Also make sure you know where to cast your ballot.
-If you or your family member is newly eligible to vote or voting for the first time, visit the Federal Voting Assistance Program website for resources and information about registering to vote, requesting an absentee ballot and more.
-If you need an absentee ballot, send in your registration application and ballot request form, or FPCA, every year, and every time you move.
+- Be sure your voter registration is up to date; if it’s not, register to vote.
+Also, make sure you know where to cast your ballot.
+Active-duty military and eligible family members stationed outside their voting jurisdiction can visit the Federal Voting Assistance Program website for resources and information about registering to vote, requesting an absentee ballot and more.
+If you are stationed in the same county where you want to register to vote or are already registered, then visit vote.gov for more information.
+If you need an absentee ballot, send in your registration application and ballot request form, or Federal Post Card Application, every year and every time you move.